 There’s nothing like a good festival to get the toes tapping and the spirits up, diving into the community and local culture.
 Kicking off summer, there’s the Jazz in June festival in Camden.
 Jazz in June is a 3-day music festival held in various venues all over town as well as in the streets.
 You’ll love listening to the great jazz music and exploring the different venues, all at once.

 To wrap up summer, there’s the Camden Windjammer Festival on Labor Day weekend.
 Food, live entertainment, and the holiday weekend are just the tip of the iceberg.
 There’s also a treasure hunt, make-your-own mini boats, and the sailing of schooner fleets.
 And, you can see their live updates here.

 Summer isn’t the only time for great festivals in Camden.
 The Christmas by the Sea Festival is a 3-day festival to help get you in the Christmas spirit.
 From caroling to shopping, from a live nativity to a rocking parade, the Christmas by the Sea Festival is a can’t-miss.

 And speaking of great winter festivals, every February you’ll love the U.S. National Tobogganing Championship.
 This competition isn’t just for professional teams – although it’s definitely that! – but prizes are also awarded to the oldest team, the best costume, and more!

-Museum and Historical Sites in Camden
+Museums and Historical Sites in Camden

 Unique architecture and historic sites are always popular destinations.
 In Camden, you’ll find the High Street Historic District.
-High Street is listed on the National Historic Registry and maintains standards on its buildings to comply with 18th and 19th century designs.
+High Street is listed on the National Historic Registry and maintains standards on its buildings to comply with 18th and 19th-century designs.
 It’s like walking down a street to the past.

 If you prefer to spend your time in the Revolutionary Era, you can visit the Henry Knox Museum.
 You’ll catch a glimpse of the hustle and bustle of this by-gone era.